ncatlab/nlab-content/pages/2198.md

 The relation between quasi-uniformities and quasi-proximities is similar.

 In [[constructive mathematics]], all three of the relations $\delta,\bowtie,\ll$ may be defined as above from a uniformity.
-All the axioms of all three kinds of proximity are then provable, except Binary Additivity for $\delta$, Strong Symmetry for $\ll$, and Regularity and Complete Regularity.
-The proximal Regularity axiom follows from [[uniform regularity]] for the uniform space, but proximal Complete Regularity seems unobtainable in this way; it seems to assert [[located subspace|locatedness]] of all subsets.
+All the axioms of all three kinds of proximity are then provable, except Binary Additivity for $\delta$, Strong Symmetry for $\ll$, and (Local) Decomposability.
+Local Decomposability follows from [[uniform regularity]] for the uniform space, but Decomposability seems unobtainable in this way; it seems to assert [[located subspace|locatedness]] of all subsets.

 However, there is a different way to obtain a proximity underlying a uniformity: define $A\bowtie B$ if there is a uniformly continuous function $f: X\to [0,1]$ such that $f(x) = 0$ for $x \in A$ and $f(x) = 1$ for $x \in B$.
 Classically, this is equivalent to the usual definition, by the usual proof that any unform space is completely regular.
-Constructively, it (and a similar definition for $\ll$) yields a proximity space satisfying Complete Regularity, which has the same underlying topology *if* our original uniform space was already [[completely regular space|completely regular]].
+Constructively, it (and a similar definition for $\ll$) yields a proximity space satisfying Decomposability, which has the same underlying topology *if* our original uniform space was already [[completely regular space|completely regular]].

 ### Syntopogenous spaces